thelondonsmiths/Solex_ser_recon_EN/README.md

 Check the "Show graphics" box for a 'live view' display of the reconstruction and a peek at the final png images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.
+The composite png peek window can be killed early by pushing any key on the keyboard.

 Note that all output files will be saved in the same directory as the video file.
 If the program is run a second time, it will overwrite the original output files.